ONSdigital/survey-assist-api/docs/gcp-deployment.md

 - Docker installed and running (colima for local development)
 - Access to the target GCP project ({PROJECT_ID})

+## Authentication Note

+**All Cloud Run endpoints require signed JWT tokens for authentication.** Google Identity tokens (`gcloud auth print-identity-token`) cannot be used.
+See the [JWT Token Generation](#jwt-token-generation-process) section below for details on creating proper JWT tokens.

 ## Deployment Process

 ### 1. Build Docker Image